 Our sitter arrived promptly at 12:00 and the kids immediately took to her.
 She was a happy person who was obviously good with children.
 Within seconds, she had them at ease and the kids had basically forgotten about us, so after a quick handoff with our sitter, we went on our way.

 So, what do we want to do most when we have a few hours without the kids?
 Did we go drinking?
 For a nice meal?
-Nope – we wanted to go walking at a normal adults pace – haha!
+Nope.
+We wanted to go walking at a normal adults pace, ha-ha!
 We’ve done a ton of hiking on this trip so far, and the kids have done amazing, but they are sooooo slow sometimes.

-There is an opportunity to make the walk longer, so we began our walk in Sean Moore Park, where we followed an oceanfront path all the way to the beginning of the Poolbeg Lighthouse seawall.
+There is an opportunity to make the walk longer, so we began our walk in Seán Moore Park, where we followed an oceanfront path all the way to the beginning of the Poolbeg Lighthouse seawall.

 The seawall is a lot of fun with waves crashing into rocks piled along the side.
 It gets windy out there, so hold onto your hats!
 It’s fun watching the big boats come and go as you walk towards the very photogenic lighthouse.